-Aside from the butternut squash, my favorite part of this mac and cheese is the sage!
+Aside from the butternut squash, my favorite part of this gluten-free baked mac and cheese is the sage!
 Anything with butternut squash is not complete unless there is some sage thrown in there somewhere.

 You will need about a 2-2.5 lb butternut squash, which yields about 4 cups cubed.
-The roasted butternut squash adds in so much flavor and creaminess to this mac and cheese.
+The roasted butternut squash adds in so much flavor and creaminess to this gluten-free baked mac and cheese.

 - Using a vegetable peeler or a sharp knife, carefully peel or trim off the skin from the butternut squash (I prefer using a vegetable peeler).
-Cut the squash in half lengthwise and scoop out the seeds.
+After the squash has been peeled, cut the squash in half lengthwise and scoop out the seeds.

 - Place butternut squash cut side down on cutting board and cut into 1/2 inch slices.
 Cut the slices into about 1/2 inch cubes.
-Now you’re ready for roasting!
+Now you’re cubed squash is ready for roasting!

 But, let’s be honest about cubing the squash… I don’t know if you guys have noticed but you can buy it already cubed in the grocery store (around fall season).
 So I’m not going to lie… I sometimes buy it already cubed.
 However, for this butternut squash mac and cheese, I bought the real thing – to me this recipe is too good to skimp on the experience of getting the entire butternut squash and chopping it up yourself (plus, it’s super easy to do so and not to mention cheaper).